Good grassland management can reap rich rewards

 INCREASING PRODUCTIVITY AT BARNSIDE FARM

-In the Lammermuir Hills, Charley and Andrea Walker run Barnside Farm.
-They take a holistic approach to farm management, aiming to find a balance between business considerations, working with nature, a healthy environment and a decent work/life balance for themselves and their family.
+In the Lammermuir Hills, Charley and Andrea Walker take a holistic approach to farm management, finding a balance between business considerations, working with nature, a healthy environment and family.

 ORGANIC FARMING AT MOSSGIEL